 If the BFCC-QIO decides that you're being discharged too soon:

-You may need to appeal the denial of coverage for your plan to pay if:
+You may need to appeal the denial of coverage for your plan to pay if your plan never authorized the inpatient admission, or the inpatient admission wasn’t for emergency or urgently needed care.

 If the BFCC-QIO decides that you're ready to be discharged and you met the deadline for requesting a fast appeal: